SubMishMar/lidar_camera_calib/README.md

 2,3,4 can be combined as one launch file.

-Then press `[ENTER]` where on the terminal where you have launched 1.
+Then press `[ENTER]` on the terminal where you have launched 1.

 The calibration routine should run and generate results.
 Read the launch files to detemine the location of data, target and sensor config files.

+## Validating Calibration Result
+One may validate the calibration result by using the estimated extrinsic calibration parameters to project lidar points onto the image plane.
+In different terminals roslaunch as below:
+1. `roslaunch random_frame_generator random_frame_generator_basler_os.launch`
+2. `roslaunch projection basler_projection_node_os.launch`

+Then press `[ENTER]` on the terminal where you have launched 1.